 Was Ga68 PET a game changer for me?

 Bone Metastases.
-Report indicates “intense focal uptake“.
-A little bit of me is happy that I only have a single bone metastasis (right rib number 11).
+The report indicates “intense focal uptake” on my 11th right rib.
+It always amazes me that people can be thankful for having an extra tumour.
+I’m thankful I only have a single bone metastasis.
 I had read so many stories of those who got their first Ga68 PET and came back with multiple bone metastases.
 I’ll accept one and add to my NET CV.
-I have no symptoms of this metastasis and it will now be monitored going forward.
+I have no symptoms of this bone metastasis and it will now be monitored going forward.
 I’m annoyed that I don’t know how long it’s been there though!

 - My known liver metastases lit up (remnant from liver surgery 2011) – not marked as intense though.
 The figure of 3 seems to figure highly throughout my surveillance scans although the PET report said “multiple” and predominately right-sided which fits.

 - Retroperitoneal area.
-This has been a problem area for me since diagnosis and some lymph nodes are identified (intense word not used).
+This has been a problem area for me since diagnosis and some lymph nodes are identified (the ‘intense’ word not used).
 This area has been highlighted on my 3 octreotide scans to date and was first highlighted in my diagnosis trigger scan due to fibrosis (desmoplasia) which was surrounding the aorta and inferior venous cava, some pretty important blood vessels.
-I wrote an article on the issue very recently – you can read by clicking here.
-So this scan confirms there are potentially active lymph nodes in this area, perhaps contributing to further growth of the fibrosis threatening important vessels – read below.
+I wrote an article on the issue very recently – you can read it by clicking here.
+So, this scan confirms there are potentially active lymph nodes in this area (see 2021 update below), perhaps contributing to further growth of the fibrosis threatening important vessels – read below.

 Conventional Imaging is still important though

-My game has changed, that’s for sure.
-I’m now entering a new phase and I’m waiting on details of my revised surveillance regime.
-However, at least my medical team and I now know what WE are dealing with and the risks vs benefits are currently being assessed.
+My game has changed a bit.
+However, at least my medical team and I now know what WE are dealing with, and the risks vs benefits of intervention are under review.
 I’m heavily involved in that.